- What are endometrial polyps?

 Endometrial/uterine polyps and pregnancy

 It is thought that endometrial polyps may have a negative impact on a person’s fertility, but further research is needed in this field.
 Many doctors recommend removing polyps if the person is undergoing evaluation for infertility or has a history of miscarriage.
 Nevertheless, studies do not suggest that endometrial polyps are associated with miscarriage.

 If younger people who may wish to have children undergo polypectomy (surgery to remove the polyps), it must be ensured that the deep lining of the uterus is not damaged.

 Uterine polyps FAQs

 Q: Are uterine polyps related to cancer?

-A: Roughly 95 percent of the time, endometrial polyps are benign (noncancerous), but in about five percent of cases they are linked to cancer.
+A: Roughly 95 percent of the time, endometrial polyps are benign, meaning they are noncancerous.
+In about five percent of cases they are linked to cancer.
 If uterine polyps can develop into cancer, they are called precancerous.
 Among people with endometrial polyps, those presenting with bleeding and those older than 50 are more likely to have cancerous endometrial polyps.

 Q: How are endometrial polyps different from uterine fibroids (leiomyoma)?

 A: Endometrial polyps are formed from the lining of the uterus and therefore only occur within the uterine cavity.
 Fibroids come from the uterine musculature and may arise on any part of the uterus interior, exterior or the uterine wall.
-Uterine polyps have roughly a five percent chance of being related to cancer (malignant), while fibroids have less than a one percent likelihood of malignancy.
+Uterine polyps have roughly a 5 percent chance of being related to cancer (malignant), while fibroids have less than a 1 percent likelihood of malignancy.